fbdevelopercircles/open-source-edu-bot/README.md

 [code]: ./CODE_OF_CONDUCT.md
 ### [Contributing Guide][contribute]

-Read our [Contributing Guide][contribute] to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Open Source Education Bot .
+Read our [Contributing Guide][contribute] to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Open Source Education Bot.

 [contribute]: ./CONTRIBUTING.md